A Guide To Prostate Cancer Prevention

 These signs can also indicate other illnesses.
 So, if you have any signs, you should seek an evaluation from a specialist in urological services who focuses on conditions of the male reproductive system.

-Take Action: Your Health Is In Your Hands
+Take Action: Your Prostate Health Is In Your Hands

-With more than 200,000 men diagnosed with prostate cancer each year in the U.S., the need for prevention has never been greater.
-You can safeguard your health by embracing healthy lifestyle choices, committing to regular conversations with your provider, and staying informed about the risk factors.
+With an estimated 333,830 men being diagnosed with prostate cancer in the U.S. in 2026, the need for prevention has never been greater.
+You can safeguard your health by embracing healthy lifestyle choices, having regular conversations with your doctor, and staying informed about your risk of prostate cancer.
 These actions also make you part of a community of men dedicated to beating the odds.